1. Why does hair fall out?

 2. Why does hair become thin?

-Hair thinning in male pattern hair loss can be attributed in a percentage of males to hair follicle sensitivity to dihydrotestosterone (DHT).
+Hair thinning in male pattern hair loss can be attributed in a percentage of males to genetics and hair follicle sensitivity to dihydrotestosterone (DHT).
 Female pattern hair loss which has similarities to male pattern hair loss in terms of miniaturization of hair follicle has no known cause.